luismiguelcasadodiaz/ft_printf/README.md

 - Don’t implement the buffer management of the original printf().
 - Your function has to handle the following conversions: cspdiuxX%
 - Your function will be compared against the original printf().
 - You must use the command ar to create your library.
--sing the libtool command is forbidden.
+Using the libtool command is forbidden.
 - Your libftprintf.a has to be created at the root of your repository.

 #### You have to implement the following conversions: